oVirt/go-ovirt-client/CONTRIBUTING.md

 The `Client` interface in [client.go](client.go) aggregates all sub-interfaces, for example the `DiskClient`, `VMClient`, etc. This is done so that an application using this library can rely on a subset of the functionality.
 This, in turn, enables writing mocks for only a part of the functionality.

-Each client function must be implemented in two copies: once of a live connection in the `client_` files, and once for the mock functionality in the `mock_` files.
+Each client function must be implemented in two copies: once for the live connection in the `client_` files, and once for the mock functionality in the `mock_` files.

 ## Auto-generated implementations